 Computer resources at Hendrix College are available to authorized students, faculty, staff, and off-campus constituents.
-Access to these resources is obtained from the Director of Information Technology.
+Access to these resources is obtained from the Director of Technology Services.
 Access is granted with the understanding that the resources will be used as stated in the request and in keeping with the idea that one’s interest ceases when it invades the rights of personal and/or institutional property, demonstrates a potential for loss, creates the possibility for embarrassment or litigation to the individual and/or institution, or because of an otherwise irresponsible use of a limited resource.
-It is the policy of the Office of Information Technology to avail these resources to as many users as possible and, to the extent possible, keep the number of restraints and restrictions on the individuals to a minimum consistent with the ability to provide service to all who request use.
+It is the policy of the Office of Technology Services to avail these resources to as many users as possible and, to the extent possible, keep the number of restraints and restrictions on the individuals to a minimum consistent with the ability to provide service to all who request use.

 For such a policy to work, it is essential that users observe responsible and ethical behavior in the use of the resources.
 Proper computing and networking use follows the same standards of common sense and courtesy that govern the use of other public facilities.
 Improper use violates those standards.
 Improper use is defined as: Any use of computing and/or networking facilities or services that is unrelated to legitimate instructional, research/creative activity, or administrative requirements; that interferes with another’s legitimate access; that violates another’s intellectual property rights; and/or that violates any local, state, or federal law.

 Users have responsibilities as members of the Hendrix College electronic community.
 These responsibilities include:

 - Respecting an individual’s right to privacy and freedom from intimidation, harassment, and unwarranted annoyance;